 According to the California Penal Code (CPC) §188, there are two types of malice: express and implied.
 Express malice is easier to spot, and if it’s present, the murder case is clearly defined.
 Express malice is any type of malice that is outwardly expressed, usually through a verbal threat, a note, or any other type of expression of intent to kill.

 Implied malice, however, is more complicated.
-Implied malice, as defined by the CPC, happens when “when no considerable provocation appears, or when the circumstances attending the killing show an abandoned and malignant heart.”
+Implied malice, as defined by the CPC, happens “when no considerable provocation appears, or when the circumstances attending the killing show an abandoned and malignant heart.”

 In general, it’s considered implied malice when someone acts in such a way that they know their actions can kill someone and they don’t do anything to mitigate that.
-This is different than unintentionally hurting someone – instead, it’s a disregard for any other person’s life.
+This is different than unintentionally hurting someone–instead, it’s a disregard for any other person’s life.

 Examples of Implied Malice